OAuth

 User: A ShopBase account holder, usually a merchant.
 The user gives permission to a client to access shop data through the REST API.

-ShopBase uses OAuth 2.0's authorization code grant flow to issue access tokens on behalf of users.
+ShopBase uses OAuth 2.0's to issue access tokens on behalf of users.

 The merchant makes a request to install the app.